This condition is a degeneration of the spine that can affect the spine at any level, resulting in pain and discomfort that can grow worse over time.

 NorTex Spine & Joint Institute

-Is proud to offer cutting edge, up to date non-surgical treatments for variety of spine and joint related problems offered by Dr. Ghalambor, Harvard Trained, Fellowship Trained and Board Certified Specialist.
+Is proud to be the leader of non-surgical treatments for a variety of spine-related problems offered by Dr. Ghalambor, Harvard Trained, Fellowship Trained, and Board Certified Specialist.

-Do you want to talk more about your Low Back or Neck Pain?
+Want to talk more about your Back Pain, Neck Pain, or other Spine related problems?

 Call us today at 972-872-8408